jhap1982/giveituruguay/2012/2012-07-28 - Žalgirio Arena, Kaunas, Lithuania/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Factory of Faith
+5. Factory of Faith
-Can't Stop
+6. Can't Stop
-Hard to Concentrate
+7. Hard to Concentrate
-Look Around
+8. Look Around
-I Like Dirt
+9. I Like Dirt
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Dreams of a Samurai jam
+11. Dreams of a Samurai jam
-Universally Speaking
+12. Universally Speaking
-Under the Bridge
+13. Under the Bridge
-Californication
+14. Californication
-Goodbye Hooray
+15. Goodbye Hooray
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Ethiopia
+19. Ethiopia
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes